It's a New Day in Public Health.

 Your family disaster kit should be placed in an easily accessible place where each family member can reach it and all foodstuffs should be replaced on a regular basis according to it's shelf—life.

-Disaster Supply Kit—Each individual or family disaster supply kit will differ based on personal needs.
+Disaster Supply Kit Checklist—Each individual or family disaster supply kit will differ based on personal needs.
 Review the list below to help you get started on basic items to include in your kit.
 Assess your individual and family needs to determine other critical items to include.

 Get A Plan—Tools to create your family or business emergency plan